-If you would like to learn more about your AC fan, check out: AC Fan Not Working?
+If you want to learn more about your AC fan, check out: AC Fan Not Working?
 The Homeowners Guide to Cool Air

 🧰 Damaged and Leaking Air Ducts

-If for any reason this seal breaks, it can result in a loss of suction which prevents the fans from transporting the cold air to the air handlers around your home.
+If, for any reason, this seal breaks, it can result in a loss of suction which prevents the fans from effectively blowing warm air through the AC system evaporator coil.

 Air duct leaks also allow cool air to escape from the central air conditioning system, which can have a negative impact on its overall cooling capacity.

-Seeing as most of your ductwork will be concealed between the floors of your building and in the walls themselves, locating any suspected leaks can be a tricky procedure.
+As most of your ductwork will be concealed between the floors of your building and in the walls themselves, locating any suspected leaks can be tricky.

 A duct test requires a specialist duct testing device to measure how much air is escaping the ductwork.